awsdocs/amazon-s3-developer-guide/doc_source/UsingMetadata.md

    When you create objects, you can configure values of these system metadata items or update the values when you need to\.
 For more information about storage classes, see [Amazon S3 Storage Classes](storage-class-intro.md)\.

-   For more information about server\-side encryption, see [Protecting Data Using Encryption](UsingEncryption.md)\.
+   For more information about server\-side encryption, see [Protecting data using encryption](UsingEncryption.md)\.

 The following table provides a list of system\-defined metadata and whether you can update it\.